Print Friendly, PDF & Email

 Once the wheat berries are done, I combine them and all the other prepped ingredients in a large bowl.
 I mix my olive oil, lemon juice, a large pinch of salt and several grinds of black pepper in a jar with a lid and shake it to combine.
 I then dress the salad and toss well so everything is combined.

 Serve this in a large bowl as a side dish or have it as a light lunch.
 I loved it the next day.
 It holds up great in the refrigerator so it is a great option for BBQs and buffets too.
-If you would like to try Shipetaukin’s Soft White Wheat Berries, be sure to use my code on your first order for an immediate 20% savings.
-Code: 20MyCurated
+You can purchase the Shipetaukin soft white wheat berries at Amazon.

 If you like this recipe, try some of my other favorite grain recipes: